-Accreditation:This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of University of Florida College of Medicine and American Society of Breast Disease.
+Accreditation:This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the University of Florida College of Medicine.
 The University of Florida College of Medicine is accredited by the ACCME to provide continuing medical education for physicians.

 Credit: The University of Florida College of Medicine designates this live activity for a maximum of 18.5 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Note: The maximum number of 18.5 AMA PRA Category 1 Credits™ includes 15.5 designated for the Symposium, and 3.0 for a Pre-Symposium Workshop.

 Objectives: Upon completion of this course, participants should be able to: